nabilatajrin/test-cricket-analysis/README.md

 # Test cricket analysis
-Submitted by:
+#### Submitted by:
-Nabila Tajrin Bristy
+Nabila Tajrin Bristy<br>
 Dhaka, Bangladesh

-Objective
+## Objective
 This project analyzes the data of a test cricket file.

-Variables
+## Variables
 Player, Span, Mat, Inns, NO, Runs, HS, Ave, 100, 50, 0.

-Tasks:
+## Tasks:
-Import the excel file in your jupyter notebook.
+1. Import the excel file in your jupyter notebook.<br>
-Display the first 10 rows of the dataframe.
+2. Display the first 10 rows of the dataframe.<br>
-Create a markdown cell and explain the meaning of each column. find the number of rows and columns in the dataframe. find the data statistics and check for the data types.
+3. Create a markdown cell and explain the meaning of each column.<br>
+4. Find the number of rows and columns in the dataframe.<br>
+5. Find the data statistics and check for the data types.<br>
-Are there any missing values present in the dataset?
+6. Are there any missing values present in the dataset?<br>
-Rename the column names appropriately.
+7. Rename the column names appropriately.<br>
-Remove a column from the dataframe.
+8. Remove a column from the dataframe.<br>

-References:
+#### References:
 Dataset source: https://stats.espncricinfo.com/ci/content/records/93276.html